kylesmile1103/Learn-Frida/README.md

 > adb shell monkey -p <com.company.someapp> 1; frida -U gadget -l <some-script.js>

-That it, have fun and good luck!
+That it, good luck and have fun!